z-gong/mstk/docs/examples/hts.rst

 Use pre-defined Gromacs protocols
 ---------------------------------

+Note: This functionality is currently broken because support for `DFF` is removed.

 Note: This example requires that `Packmol` and `DFF` are installed.

 Below is an example of using the pre-defined GROMACS `Npt` protocol to